sylefeb/Silice/projects/hdmi_test/README.md

 ## Example code walkthrough

-The main algorithm first declares a number of variables that will allow us to interact with the HDMI controller:
+The main algorithm first declares a number of variables that allow us to interact with the HDMI controller:

 ```c
   uint10 x      = 0; // (output) the active pixel x coordinate